 We offer a variety of interdisciplinary studies such as data analytics, robotics, systems engineering, cyber security, the internet-of-things, biochemistry, and bioengineering.
 In addition, we have strong programs that address public health issues such as physical therapy, nutrition, and nursing, along with a variety of pre-med pathways to M.D. and P.A. degrees.

 Come join us, and enjoy a community of learners dedicated to serving God and becoming scientists and engineers ready to lead in the 21st century.

-- Stacy Birmingham, Dean of the Hopeman School
+- Richard Savage, Dean of the Hopeman School